awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-trail-manage-costs.md

 # Managing CloudTrail costs<a name="cloudtrail-trail-manage-costs"></a>

 As a best practice, we recommend using AWS services and tools that can help you manage CloudTrail costs\.
-You can also configure and manage CloudTrail trails in ways that capture the data you need while remaining cost\-effective\.
+You can also configure and manage CloudTrail trails and event data stores in ways that capture the data you need while remaining cost\-effective\.
 For more information about CloudTrail pricing, see [AWS CloudTrail Pricing](http://aws.amazon.com/cloudtrail/pricing/)\.

 ## Tools to help manage costs<a name="cloudtrail-trail-manage-costs-tools"></a>